MotherTeresaHS/ICS3U-2019-Group16/docs/jan7/index.rst

 3. Finally, I connected this instance to Amplify.
 I did this by going to my dashboard and opening AWS amplify through the services tab.
 From there, I was able to create my Amplify instance connected to GitHub and deploy my hello world program.
 I was able to confirm through the provided URL that my code is up and running correctly.

-4. Created a role in IAM called "AWS_Serverless_Web_App" through AWS Identitiy and Access Management (IAM).
+4. Created a role in IAM called 'AWS_Serverless_Web_App' through AWS Identitiy and Access Management (IAM).
 After creating my database, I will be able to use this role for AWS Lambda to access it.

 5. I created a lambda function in python that returns "Hello, World!" on AWS

 6. I was able to test and confirm that this function was running correctly using test cases

-7. using considered test event, I passed my name Trinity Armstrong into the function.
+7. using configured test event, I passed my name Trinity Armstrong into the function.
 It outputted "Hello, Trinity Armstrong".